oblakeerickson/blog/_posts/2017-10-22-weekly-journal-1-theres-nothing-holdin-me-back.md

 For whatever reason I'm currently working on lots of little projects and I've been putting them on hold for the most part because I've been so busy at work.
-I mostly have these little personal projects so that I can practive "Deliberate Practice" and get better at my programming craft.
+I mostly have these little personal projects so that I can practice "Deliberate Practice" and get better at my programming craft.

 This weekend I was able to make progress on TinyTodo, and SkillSift.
 I'm now for